na-na-hi/renget/archive/Stereotyp1cal.md

     **- (7/19/2023):** Created Yuzu from Blue Archive **- (7/20/2023):** Updated Arisu from Blue Archive **- (7/24/2023):** Updated Koharu from Blue Archive.
 Adjusted her personality.
+    **- (7/24/2023):** Created Sex Education with Yui **- (7/25/2023):** Adding a new bot section in my rentry page called "Misc".
+It's basically just random stuff I made for fun.
+Adding Wikipe-tan and HighTierMan to the section.

 [TOC3]